Skip to main content

 Intermediate

-Understanding the of aromatase inhibitors requires moving from acknowledging the symptoms to dissecting their biological origins.
+Understanding the side effects of aromatase inhibitors requires moving from acknowledging the symptoms to dissecting their biological origins.
 The experience of joint pain or a cognitive fog is the surface manifestation of a deep physiological shift.
 The endocrine system operates as an intricate web of communication, and AIs intentionally sever a key pathway.
 The consequences of this action ripple through multiple interconnected systems, from bone metabolism to neurotransmitter function.

 The Musculoskeletal Axis and Estrogen Deprivation